Erinkenneyco/bamazon/README.md

 ## Manager Interace
 The manager interface presents a list of five options, as below.

 ?
-Please select an option: (Use arrow keys)
+What would you like to do?
+(Use arrow keys)
-❯ View Products for Sale
+> View Products for Sale
   View Low Inventory
   Add to Inventory
   Add New Product
   Quit

 The View Products for Sale option allows the user to view the current inventory of store items: item IDs, descriptions, department in which the item is located, price, and the quantity available in stock.

 The View Low Inventory option shows the user the items which currently have fewer than 100 units available.